zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-final-web-application-configuration/6/_index.md

 ```

 You can also verify the state of your node by browsing the <code class="file-path">C:\inetpub</code> directory and from the IIS Management Console.
 When you're done, you can close your connection.

-You can experiment more with your web application or try the exercises that follow.
-When you're done, you can [clean up](/manage-a-web-app/windows/get-set-up#cleaningupyourenvironment) your workstation and Chef server if you like.